sammcj/smcleod/about.md

 ---

-_Any words are my own or someone else's.
-Views expressed may or may not represent the views of my employer(s)._
+_Words are my own or someone else's.
+Views expressed may or may not represent those of my employer(s)._

 ---